bechirtouhami/sitepress-multilingual-cms/readme.txt

 Each page, post, tag or category will have a new section for translations.
 This section allows switching from one language to the other and adding translations to existing contents.

 See more info in the [language setup howto](http://wpml.org/home/getting-started-guide/language-setup/) page.

+= Content Translation =

+This service is intended for people who don't want to translate the contents of their WordPress sites themselves.

+**WPML's tranlsation interface can send all contents that need to be translated to professional (human) translators**.
+It's a paid service.

+Because this translation service is highly integrated with the multilingual content management functions, it's completely effortless to use.
+Just one click and everything is sent to translation.
+Translated contents are returned directly to WordPress and can be published immediately or stay held for review.

+You can learn more about WPML's content translation in the [content translation guide](http://wpml.org/wordpress-translation/content-translation/).

+**The translation service is an optional feature of the plugin**.
+People who need it can use it, others can translate themselves with ease.

 = CMS navigation =